Menu

 Each child will have an Oxford Owl login which gives them access to a library of additional reading material suitable for their age and stage.

 DB Primary, an online learning platform, provides pupils with access to additional learning materials.
-Teacher made videos support them with early phonics and early reading skills.
+Links to videos on the Read Write Inc portal are regularly added.
+This enables children supported by their parents to revisit each week's Phonics learning at home to help embed sound recognition and blending skills.
 There are also links to support them with letter formation and other curriculum areas such as maths.

 We expect children to be spending around 10 minutes each night on their homework.
 This includes reading activities.